New arrivals guide to the Cost of living in the UK and London

 As long as you plan carefully and think about cost-saving strategies the cost of living in England or the rest of the UK need not be prohibitive.

 In the UK, shared housing and utilising the excellent public transport networks are two significant ways to reduce your costs of living.
-Also getting a job can be relatively quick and easy due to the dynamic recruitment industry which we
+Also getting a job can be relatively quick and easy due to the dynamic recruitment industry.

 |Flat-Share Rental per month||One Bedroom Flat Rental per month|